Fans of Scottish Romance novels are celebrating the release of Betting the Scot, the second book in Jennifer Rupp’s Highlanders of Balforss series.

 Writing under the pen name Jennifer Trethewey, Jennifer is already well into the manuscript of her third book in the four-book series she signed with Entangled Publishing and Audible books.

 Entangled is part of Macmillan, a big publishing umbrella that includes Farrar, Straus & Giroux; Henry Holt & Co.; Picador; St. Martin’s Press; Tor/Forge, and other imprints.

+The Bookcamp is an annual six-day residential workshop, first held Spring 2014, for emerging authors working on a book-length manuscript, offering instruction and guidance by published novelists, editors, and literary agents.
 The concurrent Writing Retreat offers six days of personal writing time, with guidance from Bookcamp staff and the support of fellow writers in an encouraging atmosphere.

-For more information, visit: Novel-in-Progress Bookcamp & the Writing Retreat.
+For more information, visit: Novel-in-Progress Bookcamp & Writing Retreat.